InfantAjayVenus/manda-kasaayam/README.en.md

 ### Common Issues

 **"MANDA_DIR environment variable is not set"**

 - Make sure you've set the `MANDA_DIR` environment variable
 - Restart your shell after adding it to your profile

 **"Command not found: manda"**

 - Make sure the application is built (`pnpm build`)
-- Add the `bin/` directory to your PATH
+- Add the project directory to your PATH (for source installation)
 - Or use `npx manda` if installed via npm

 **Git push fails**

 - Check your git remote configuration
 - Ensure you have push access to the repository
 - Verify the `REMOTE` environment variable is correct